Unit 3 - Practice Quiz

 29 What is Arrhenotoky?

-A. Production of only females from unfertilized eggs
+A. Production of both sexes from unfertilized eggs

 B. Production of only males from unfertilized eggs